Skip to main content

 • The spouse was convicted of domestic abuse

-• The spouse that is seeking spousal maintenance is unable to earn enough income to support themselves because of a physical or mental disability
+• The spouse who is seeking spousal maintenance is unable to earn enough income to support themselves because of a physical or mental disability

 • The couple has been married for ten years or more and the spouse requesting maintenance lacks the ability to earn an income to support their basic needs